celeroncoder/blog/content/posts/should-i-adopt-service-oriented-architecture-soa.md

 But, If you wish to create a highly complex large project with a lots or routes and tons of logic, it may be a good fit for you.

 Either way, you’ve to decide this yourself.
-There are some really nice frameworks out there that make starting with it much easier, like NestJS for APIs and Backend Stuff and AngularJS for Client Side.
+There are some really nice frameworks out there that make starting with it much easier, like _NestJS, Spring for APIs and Backend Stuff and AngularJS for Client Side._